ARWNI2S/TheCorporateWars/whitepaper/technologies/solana-network/sustainable-economy/treasury/funding.md

 # Development Funding

-**The Corporate Wars** is a system under construction whose technical architecture —programmatic contracts, treasury, economic and political structure� is already implemented at its core, but the playable universe has not yet been born.
+**The Corporate Wars** is a system under construction whose technical architecture —programmatic contracts, treasury, economic and political structure— is already implemented at its core, but the playable universe has not yet been born.

 This is a production reality: building a living environment requires resources.
-Without speculative phases or future promises, the elements that connect internal logic to player experience �visual client, interfaces, real-time validations, minimum playable cycle� must be developed with professional quality.
+Without speculative phases or future promises, the elements that connect internal logic to player experience —visual client, interfaces, real-time validations, minimum playable cycle— must be developed with professional quality.

 ### Initial Production